Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Simulation Results

+Fig.~\ref{fig:M} shows the impact of $M\geqslant2$ on \textsc{opt}, \textsc{ath} and \textsc{bms}\footnote{As disccussed previously, \textsc{zz} is proposed only for $M=2$ and thus it is not included in the comparison in Fig.~\ref{fig:M}.}.
+We can see that as $M$ increases, the NSD increases for all algorithms.
+Nonetheless, the NSD increases slightly in \textsc{ath} because the number of clusters is inversely proportional to $M$ as described in~\cite{7557079}, i.e., the number of clusters is equal to the number of devices divided by $M$.
+The proposed online competitive algorithm, \textsc{bms}, outperforms always the benchmark \textsc{ath} and is close-to-optimal.
+We can further notice that the gap between \textsc{opt} and \textsc{bms} is much less than the theoretical performance guarantee of 50\% proven in Theorems~\ref{the2com} and~\ref{theo:mub}.

-Fig.~\ref{fig:1} shows the performance of the proposed online competitive algorithm \textsc{bms} for different values of $M$ and $n$ against two benchmark algorithms, \textsc{ath} and \textsc{zz}, proposed for NOMA grouping, and also against the optimal offline algorithm \textsc{opt} obtained by solving~\eqref{pb:1} through AMPL modeling and using the CPLEX solver.
+Fig.~\ref{fig:1} shows the performance of the proposed online competitive algorithm, \textsc{bms}, for different values of $M$ and $n$ against \textsc{ath}, \textsc{zz}, and \textsc{opt}.
 When the number of RBs $n$ or the group size $M$ increases, the number of served devices increases faster with $m$.
 When the number of devices is small and the number of RBs is large, the offline algorithm \textsc{zz} achieves slightly better performance compared to our proposed algorithm \textsc{bms}, despite being online.
 This is might be due to the heuristic approach used in \textsc{zz} to find a maximal independent set in the graph $H$ as discussed in~\ref{SubSec1}.
 Another point is that \textsc{bms} achieves much better performance compared to \textsc{ath}, because (1) the latter mainly optimizes the sum-rate objective and not the NSD and further (2) the pairs of devices in the latter are fixed a priori (thus, because the stringent constraints in GPA very few pairs can satisfy these constraints according to NOMA).
-Lately, we see that \textsc{bms}, despite being online and despite the proven $50\%$ theoretical gap in Theorem~\ref{the2com}, its performance is not very far from \textsc{opt} even for large values of $n$ and $M$.
-The worst gap between \textsc{bms} and \textsc{opt} is about $87\%$ which is much better than the proven $50\%$ theoretical gap.
+Lastly, despite the online nature of \textsc{bms} and its $50\%$ theoretical worst-case gap, Fig.~\ref{fig:1} shows that its performance is not very far from that of \textsc{opt} even for large values of $n$ and $M$.
+Indeed, the largest gap between \textsc{bms} and \textsc{opt} as shown in Fig.~\ref{fig:1} is about $87\%$ which is much better than the $50\%$ theoretical gap proven in Theorems~\ref{the2com} and~\ref{theo:mub}.